kittikun/dominionrules/README.md

 ###Linux and BSD

+For easier setup it is recommended to use [biicode](https://www.biicode.com/).

+1. bii cpp:configure
+1. bii cpp:build

-Builds requires CMake to be installed
+Otherwise builds requires CMake to be installed, files required to build are located under the build/ folder